funjs/friebyrd/lib/friebyrd.coffee.md

-We always start with the JavaScript-like magic scoping mojo!
+A little setup for grabbing some interesting functions.

     root = this
-    _ = root._ || require 'underscore'
+    _ = root._ || require 'underscore-contrib'
     F = {}

 Non-determinism